TFFS8/Bunch-of-useful-plots-using-seaborn/README.md

 # Bunch-of-useful-plots-using-seaborn

-Code for producing several plots using seaborn.
+Code for producing a variety of plots using seaborn.
 You can find here:
 - Bland-Altman Plot
 - Linear regression
 - Line plot